My clothesline story

 Back in the day when all six of my kids were still at home, I wrote this piece.
 It’s published in my book Southside Glimmers.
-I still use a clothesline, and sometimes my kids still help me hang out laundry.
+I still use a clothesline, and occasionally I have kids in my home who help me hang out laundry.
 And yes, bed sheets are still the best when they’ve been hung on a clothesline to dry.

 More Than Just a Clothesline